 Is Nominee Director Legal in the UK?
 Law Explained (2026 Complete Guide)

-If you’re planning to register a UK company and wondering is nominee director legal in the UK, you’re not alone.
+If you’re planning to register a UK company, one common question arises: Is a nominee director legal in the UK?

-👉 Yes — a nominee director is legal in the UK.
+👉 Yes — nominee directors are legal in the UK.

-However, UK nominee director services must be used transparently and in full compliance with UK company law.
+However, they must be used transparently and in full compliance with UK company law.

-A nominee director is an individual officially appointed as company director who acts on behalf of the real owner (also called the beneficial owner) under a private legal agreement.
+A nominee director is a person who is officially appointed as a company director and acts on behalf of the beneficial owner under a private legal agreement.

-• The nominee director appears on public records
+• The names of the nominee directors appear in public records

-• The real owner controls the business behind the scenes
+• The real owner always has control behind the scenes

-• A formal agreement defines authority and limitations
+• A legal agreement explains their roles, powers, and limitations

 • Corporate structuring

-Important: a UK nominee director is not a fake director.
+Important: A nominee director is not a “dummy"—they are a legally responsible director.

-• The Person with Significant Control (PSC) is declared correctly
+• The Person with Significant Control (PSC) must be declared

-A nominee director arrangement becomes illegal only when it is used to:
+A nominee structure becomes illegal if used to

 • Launder money